 Want to know where to stay in Vienna and not too sure where to start?
 Here is a comprehensive neighbourhood guide with pros and cons to help you pick the best accommodation for your needs.
 We will explore why certain areas are better than others and how they fit your requirements as a traveller.
 Whether you like to visit a new destination on a budget, are a luxury traveller or interested in food and culture, our where to stay in Vienna guide will tell you what to pick and why.

-Where to stay in Vienna (for first time travellers) - Contents
+Where to stay in Vienna [2020 guide for first time visitors] - Contents

 Innere Stadt (District 1)

 For first time visitors, finding a hotel in Innere Stadt is a great choice.
 This is the very centre of Vienna with few residents but numerous historical sites.
 Back in the days, before 1850, Innere Stadt was the actual equivalent of the city of Vienna.
 Essentially, The Innere Stadt is the Old Town of Vienna, and this is where you are going to spend most of your time finding great things to do in Vienna.

 Pin this now

 Being in the very city centre means you don't have to commute or take public transport to see all the major attractions.
 The city centre is full of shops, museums and fantastic restaurants.
 You are literally right in the heart of the Austrian capital.
 Innere Stadt is the best place to stay in Vienna if the price tag is not an issue.

 Why avoid Innere Stadt